KostasEreksonas/Dart_scoreboard/README.md

 # What to fix

+1. Add functions for score and game statistics counting
-1. Redraw the main window after entering user data in a Dialog window.
+2. Redraw the main window after entering user data in a Dialog window.

 # Further work
 Later I plan to update a GUI version of this dart score calculator and maybe implement some additional functionality.